banner image

 Whatever your choice in the pet department, pets can be a great source of stress reduction and an opportunity to practice mindfulness.

 Plus… pets are adorable.
-And they probably want your attention anyways!
+And they probably already want your attention!

 2. Dance